aravi03/communer/README.md

 <p><img src="screenshots/searchcom.png" alt="Logo" width="420"><img src="screenshots/createcom.png" alt="Logo" width="420"></p>
   <br>

- <p>*The community's access either public or private.
-In a public community, the posts in the community will be public whereas in private communities, only the members of the community can view the posts.</p>
+- The community's access either public or private.
+In a public community, the posts in the community will be public whereas in private communities, only the members of the community can view the posts.
 <p><img src="screenshots/pvtcom.png" alt="Logo" height="300" width="auto"></p>
 <br>

- <p>*Once you become a part of the community, you will be able to add post to the communities which can be text, image or a video. </p>
+ - Once you become a part of the community, you will be able to add post to the communities which can be text, image or a video.
 <p ><img src="screenshots/post.png" alt="Logo" height="300" width="auto"></p>
 <br>

-<p>*There is also a newsfeed section where users can see the posts from all their communities.</p>
+- There is also a newsfeed section where users can see the posts from all their communities.
 <p ><img src="screenshots/home.png" alt="Logo" height="300" width="auto"></p>
 <br>

-<p>*Once a part of a community, the user can chat with the members of the community in real time.<p>
+- Once a part of a community, the user can chat with the members of the community in real time.
 <p ><img src="screenshots/chat.png" alt="Logo" height="300" width="auto"></p>
 <br>

-<p>The navbar has notifications where users can get notifications and links to mycommunities, logout and help.</p>
+- The navbar has notifications where users can get notifications and links to mycommunities, logout and help.
 <p ><img src="screenshots/notif2.png" alt="Logo" width="420"></p>
 <p ><img src="screenshots/mycom.png" alt="Logo" width="420"></p>